 Today's craft beverage consumer is becoming increasingly savvy and well-versed in the different styles/flavors or beer, cider, kombucha, etc. They are therefore becoming less and less likely to pick a beer based on the brewery name alone.
-Make sure you have a plan in place to differentiate between your different styles or flavors on your tap handle.
+Make sure you have a plan in place to differentiate between your different styles or flavors on your custom tap handle.
 Here's a quick breakdown of the most common ways of doing this along with the pros and cons of each.

-Permanent Printing directly on the handle
+Permanent Printing directly on your custom tap handle handle

 Pros - No need to keep track of stickers, magnets, or other consumables; No additional costs beyond the handle price.